suldamir03/Default-Security/README.md

 Here in particular implemented Spring Security on Spring 3.1.1

+The capabilities of this application are:

+- Standard Login
+- Logout
+- Registration with sending email
+- Reset Password with sending email.
+- PasswordEncoder - Bcrypt

 How to start the project?

  - You will need an IDE to run java applications